rohan-v8rma/data-structures-and-algorithms/README.md

 This is quite inefficient because the argument is getting reduced very slowly and at a constant rate.
 In comparison, in Divide & Conquer Recurrence Relations, division/multiplication by a factor results in exponential change which is much faster and efficient.

 ### Divide & Conquer Recurrence Relation

+Divide-and-conquer algorithms consist of:
+1. Dividing the problem into smaller sub-problems.
+2. Solving those sub-problems
+3. Combining the solutions for those smaller sub-problems to solve the original problem

+NOTE that the sub-problems should be of the same type as the main problem.

+For example, if the main problem is of SORTING an array, the sub-problem can ONLY be SORTING a part of the array.

 Recurrence Relation for Binary Search
 ```